 How to Obtain Medical Records Online

-If the provider does offer you access to your records online, they will provide you with a step by step instruction on how to access your records on your computer or mobile device with a username and password.
+If the provider does offer you access to your records online, they will provide you with step-by-step instructions on how to access your documents on your computer or mobile device with a username and password.

-(1) The privacy rule applies to generally all medical records except psychotherapy notes (any notes documented by a medical provider that has to do with the documentation of any counseling sessions).
-Psychotherapy notes do not include any information maintained in the medical records
+- The privacy rule applies to generally all medical records except psychotherapy notes (any notes documented by a medical provider that has to do with the documentation of any counseling sessions).
+Psychotherapy notes do not include any information maintained in the medical records.